How will this help?

 BlueStacks requires permission to run on your Mac.
 This can be given by going to your System Preferences > General > Clicking on Allow.

-However, if you don't see the Allow button on your device, then do not worry.
-There are two solutions that will allow you to put an end to this issue.
-They are:
+However, if you don't see the Allow button on your device, then there are three solutions for resolving this issue.
+These are:

 Note: We highly recommend you back up all of your data before updating your macOS

 Older versions of macOS may not present the Allow option which lets you run BlueStacks.
 In such cases, you can update your macOS by following these steps:

 1. Once your Mac boots up, select the Apple menu icon on the top-left and click on System Preferences.2.
 Within your System Preferences, open Software Updates.

 3. You will find that a software update is available for your Mac.
 Click on Update Now to begin.

 4. Next, you will be asked to restart your Mac.
 Click on Restart to proceed with the update.

 You should now find the Allow option for BlueStacks within the Security & Privacy settings.